Dr. Helena Katharine Wiley von Rueden

 B.A., Harvard University, 2001

 Dr. Helena von Rueden started teaching at Hampden-Sydney in 2014.
-She directs the Hampden-Sydney Chorus, and teaches a variety of music theory, musicology, and performance classes in the Fine Arts Department.
-She is the founder/director of a professional vocal octet, The Piedmont Singers of Central Virginia, and performs with this ensemble regularly around the State, including a recent performance of Pärt and Mendelssohn at the Virginia Museum of Fine Arts in Richmond.
-A mezzo-soprano, her solo performance most often involves oratorio: recent engagements with the Central Virginia Masterworks Chorale and Winston-Salem Symphony include Handel's Messiah and Mozart's Requiem.
-Dr. von Rueden's research interests are in the area of programming, with a focus on music by women compsoers.
-She has presented at a the National Collegiate Choral Organization's national conference (2018), and the American Choral Director’s Assocation national conference in 2021.
-Dr. von Rueden also serves as Assistant Director of the Institute of Composer Diversity and is a National Board member of the National Collegiate Choral Organization.
-At Hampden-Sydney, Dr. von Rueden directs the Hampden-Sydney Music Series, bringing classical music offerings to the college every year.
-She serves as faculty advisor to the Acousticals and serves on the Lectures & Programs Committee.
-Her academic degrees include a Doctor of Musical Arts in Choral Conducting, a Masters of Music in Vocal Performance from the University of California, Santa Barbara and a Bachelors degree in Biology from Harvard University.
+She directs the Hampden-Sydney Chorus, teaches piano, theory, music history, conducting, and Music as Social Behavior.
+A mezzo-soprano, her solo performance most often involves oratorio: recent engagements with the Central Virginia Masterworks Chorale include Handel's Messiah and Mozart's Requiem.
+She is the founder/director of a professional vocal octet, The Piedmont Singers of Central Virginia, and has performed with this ensemble around the State.
+Dr. von Rueden's research interests include group singing as a public health tool to increase social cohesion and wellbeing.
+She is the curator and creator of the Expanding Choral Practice Database which provides resources to choral directors to expand training and knowledge of choral practices outside the traditional western choral canon.
+She has presented at a the National Collegiate Choral Organization's national conference, and the American Choral Director’s Association national conference.
+Dr. von Rueden is a past Assistant Director of the Institute of Composer Diversity and National Board member of the National Collegiate Choral Organization.
+At Hampden-Sydney, Dr. von Rueden directs the Hampden-Sydney Music Series, manages the Private Music Lesson Program, and Chairs the Fine Arts Department.
+She serves as faculty advisor to the Acousticals and the Unity Alliance.
+Her academic degrees include a Doctor of Musical Arts in Choral Conducting, a Masters of Music in Vocal Performance from the University of California, Santa Barbara and a Bachelor’s degree in Biology from Harvard University.
 Visit her website at www.helenavonrueden.com.

 Elliott Professorship